icwells/go-tools/README.md

 Creates new file and returns pointer.
 Prints an error and exits if file cannot be created.

+#### AppendFile
+	iotools.AppendFile(file string) *os.File

+Returns pointer to file to append to.
+Creates file if it does not exist.
+Prints an error and exits if file cannot be opened or created.

 #### GetScanner
 	iotools.GetScanner(f *os.File) *bufio.Scanner